bstevens00/Data-Science-Portfolio/Project 1 - Classify Gender by Test Grade - Synthetic/README.md

 Using my Ensemble Model created from nine other models, I can correctly predict the gender of a student based on only their math, reading, and writing scores.
 Using the data available, boys are better at math and girls at reading and writing.

-The ensemble model is right 95% of the time.
+The ensemble model correctly identifies a student as "girl" or "boy" 95% of the time.
 Seven of the ten simpler models are accurate more than 90% the time.
 Multiple models have a separability of 95%.
 From Logistic Regression and Random Forest to Support Vector Machine and a Neural Network, there is no question the data indicate a clear separation along these predictors.

 ## The Goals